stellaGK/stella/STELLA_RELEASE_1.0.md

-The $\texttt{stella}$ code has been extensively cleaned and reorganized by **H. Thienpondt** and **G. Acton**.
+The $\texttt{stella}$ code has been extensively cleaned and reorganised by **H. Thienpondt** and **G. Acton**.
 Numerous files have been moved, renamed, split, and streamlined.
 Additional comments and headers have been introduced throughout the code to enhance readability and clarity.
 Each folder now includes a dedicated README file providing an overview of its contents.
 Furthermore, new automated tests have been added to strengthen reliability.

 ## Restructuring of the code in July 2024

 The cleanup of the $\texttt{stella}$ code began in July 2024.
 To preserve the pre-cleanup version, it was released as `stella release v0.6`.
 Subsequently, the electromagnetic extension was implemented and released as `stella release v0.7`, which introduced the following restructurings and improvements:

-- The code has been organized into subfolders:
+- The code has been organised into subfolders:
    - AUTOMATIC_TESTS
    - COMPILATION
    - DOCUMENTATION